 At port, Leo revealed that “another Imperial General and a man I hired in town” would be joining the expedition.
 Kyle and I sat there guessing and were promptly rewarded: he was referring to Celes (of course) and Shadow (nailed it).
 Shadow was happy to announce that he worked for the Empire, but not to kill us (“…I think,” Kyle added).
 Celes, however, was awkward and fled the scene, not saying a word.
 Taking a rest at the inn while Leo made preparations, Locke went out to find Celes and did so not far from the inn, but she still refused to speak to him as he tried to “still be friends” despite his “moment” of distrust.
 Sure Locke.
 “Moment.” (more…)

 With the party aimed towards Narshe, we headed there straight away.
 Hahaha, no we didn’t, we had an airship!
 We went in some other damn direction!
 Actually, Kyle went AP hunting while I tried to catch up on my notes (this game had the most extensive notes of the Marathon Journals to date).
-Kyle went to Phantom Forest to fight ghosts for 3AP most fights, though we also ran into an invisible Behemoth, an Intangir at “Triangle Island” in the northeast.
+Kyle went to Phantom Forest to fight ghosts for 3AP most fights, and we also ran into an invisible Behemoth called an “Intangir” at “Triangle Island” in the northeast.
 The Intangir killed us with Meteor in response to our trying to Summon something.
-Maybe there were other reasons Kyle and I never tried to Summon after a certain point. (more…)
+Okay, maybe there were other reasons Kyle and I never tried to Summon after a certain point. (more…)

 Luckily, Ultros ran off after the fight, only for the infamous Setzer to make his appearance.
 Setzer kidnapped Celes, the Impressario bluffing that this too was part of the opera.
 Celes, after putting on a modicum of a performance, snuck the others onboard… urm… somehow.
 Can they fly?
 Setzer caught on fast, so the party quickly made an offer to him for his services: cash and more cash.
 Setzer agreed to talk.
 If you’ve been paying attention to previous Journals, you know that Kyle and I didn’t talk and went exploring instead, touring the Blackjack and its… well… its casino.
 The Blackjack served as an FFIII/FFLIII-style mobile base, including an item shop, pseudo-inn, and a even a crewmember that offered to unequip the entire collective party, which is a lot faster than manually having every member join, unequip, and then leave.
 Good insight on the part of the devs! (more…)